postmates/configurable-hpa/README.md

 - Add e2e tests
 - Add "events" system to the chpa (as in hpa) to show problems/events with each particular deployment scaling process
 - Add more checks into `isHPAValid` and `isHPASpecValid`
+- Add check that HPA is used for this particular Deployment/ReplicaSet before applying the CHPA
 - Check how to deal with CHPA version change v1beta1 -> v1beta2
 - (probably) log